Simplify infrastructure self-service with Blueprints

 In terms of the so-called positive ways of dealing with stress, DevOps also differ from the other groups.

-While the most popular way to cope with stress across the IT and non-IT sectors is listening to music and exercising, as many as 62% of DevOps choose to play video games as the #1 stress-relieving activity.
+The most popular way to cope with stress across the IT and non-IT sectors is listening to music and exercising.
+Up to 62% of DevOps choose to play video games as their top stress-relieving activity

-In addition, DevOps enjoy exercising and getting outdoors at least 19% points more than other groups.
-Moreover, DevOps laugh or cry at least 7% points less frequently than others as a way to cope with stress.
+In addition, DevOps enjoy exercising and getting outdoors at least 19 percentage points more than other groups.
+DevOps professionals also laugh or cry at least 7 percentage points less frequently than others as a way to cope with stress.

 Positive ways of copying with stress - stress in IT report